pythseq/gigadb-website/docs/DOCKER.md

 The main purpose of the VSFTPD container to run VSFTPD, the FTP server that provides access to files listed in the GigaDB website.
-The VSFTPD service is executed under the control of [Supervisor](http://supervisord.org), a Python-based process manager that allows its users to monitor and control a number of processes on UNIX-like operating systems.
+The VSFTPD service is under the control of [Supervisor](http://supervisord.org), a  Python-based process manager that allows its users to monitor and control a number of processes on UNIX-like operating systems.
 Supervisord is its daemon which is configured with a config file in INI config format.

 The following commands can be used to check the status of supervisor and start/stop the process: